by Timothy W. Stanley, Esq.

 If an applicant for MaineCare disclaims an inheritance (says “no thank you, I don’t want the gift”) then the amount of the disclaimed gift will cause a penalty period.

-Under Maine law, if a spouse is excluded from the Will of the deceased spouse, the surviving spouse has a right to elect against the Will and ask for his or her statutory right to a one-third elective share.
-This one-third is complex to calculate as it includes the assets of the surviving spouse.
+Under Maine law, if a spouse is excluded from the Will of the deceased spouse, the surviving spouse has a right to elect against the Will and ask for his or her statutory right to an elective share equal to 50% of the deceased spouse’s “augmented estate.”
+The actual value of the share is complex to calculate as it can include the assets of the surviving spouse.
 If the surviving spouse does not pursue the elective share in Probate Court, or negotiate with DHHS to come to an agreed value of the elective share, then the surviving spouse will be ineligible for MaineCare for 5 years from date of death of the spouse.

 - Exempt Transfers of Assets